MatamHarshitha/AI-Governance-System/readme.md

 Features
 1. Lead Management API

 The API accepts lead information and stores it in MySQL.

 2. Redis Queue

 Redis is used as a task queue to decouple API requests from AI processing.

 This improves:
-    •	scalability
+•	Scalability
 •	reliability
 •	response time
 •	fault tolerance

 Instead of processing AI requests immediately, tasks are queued and processed  asynchronously.

 3. Worker-Based Processing